ramank775/SafetyAppDiscussion/README.md

 This repo for the initiative to bring people to contribute voluntarily, to help the person in need nearby.

-The motive of this initiative is to provide help to the needy as soon as possible, maintaining the authenticity so that people can trust the platform.
+The motive of this initiative is to provide help to the needy as soon as possible, maintaining authenticity so that people can trust the platform.

 # Why?

-This initiative started by the disheartened, angry, ashamed one's about the recent series of activities such as rape be it the Hyderabad case, Delhi case, increasing the number of eve teasing cases, the death number of road accidents and the list goes on.
+This initiative started by the disheartened, angry, ashamed ones about the recent series of activities such as rape be it the Hyderabad case, Delhi case, increasing the number of eve-teasing cases, the death number of road accidents and the list goes on.